1. Webhooks

 (No mailbox events sent)

-2. Subscription Lifecycle (Renewal & Cancellation)#
+2. Subscription Lifecycle (Renewal, Cancellation & Updates)#

 Mailbox subscriptions follow their own lifecycle separate from domain registration.